Stuart Weitzman School of Design

 Diplomas issued with errors will be replaced free of charge provided that the diploma office is notified within one year of conferral date.
 The original diploma must be returned before the reprinted one is sent out.

-The distribution of diplomas is managed by the Office of the University Secretary.
+The distribution of diplomas is managed by the Office of the University Registrar.

 The University offers a certified electronic version of its diploma that can be purchased and downloaded.
 The CeDiploma is an official, secure, and verifiable electronic version of the Penn diploma that can be easily shared.
 The CeDiploma is accepted worldwide by many employers and governments, as well as by federal and state medical boards within the United States.

-Students completing a Weitzman Certficate program will receive a physical certificate noting their certifcate completion.
-Certificates are distributed by the Weitzman School and students completing a certificate will be contacted during the Spring semester by the Office of Student Services with details about the distribution.
+Students completing a Weitzman Certificate program will receive a physical certificate noting their certifcate completion.
+Certificates are distributed by the Weitzman School to students in the term in which they complete the certificate, once all grades are in.
+The Office of Student Services will contact certificate earners with information about picking up their certificate in Meyerson Hall.

-Graduates with an account balance of $200 or more will have a hold placed on their record and will not receive their diploma/certificate until their balance and hold have been rectified.
-Many charges, specifically printing related charges, are applied to your account after graduation.
-As a result we strongly encourage that you review your account balance regularly and pay it in full no later than June 15th to ensure that there is no delay in receiving your diploma/certificate.
-Students with a financial hold are still eligible to participate in graduation ceremonies.
+Graduates with an account balance of $200 or more will have a hold placed on their record and will not receive their diploma until their balance and hold have been rectified.
+Graduates are encouraged to review their account balance shortly after graduation and pay it in full no later than June 15th to ensure that there is no delay in diploma mailing.
+Students with a financial hold are still eligible to participate in graduation ceremonies and to order official transcripts.

-Graduates have access to their Weitzman School email account for a short period of time after graduation (usually about four weeks).
-The exact date of email deactivation depends on when your degree is officially conferred in your record, so it is not possible to specify in advance as to when your account will be deactivated.
+Graduates have access to their Weitzman School email account for approximately 60 days after graduation.
+The exact date of email deactivation depends on when the degree is officially posted (regardless of the conferral date on the transcript), so it is not possible to specify in advance the exact date on which an account will be deactivated.

-Messages sent to a Penn email address after the date noted above will not be received.
-Recommended practice is that at the time of graduation, graduates set an automatic reply to inform people of your pending email address change.
+Messages sent to a Penn email address after the account has been deactivated will not be received.
+Recommended practice is that at the time of graduation (or earlier), graduates set an automatic reply to inform people of the upcoming email address change.
 The Weitzman IT Department offers additional instructions and recommendations pertaining to the expiration of your Penn email account.

 Alternative Email Address